openresty/openresty-systemtap-toolkit/README.markdown

 ngx-pcrejit
 -----------

-This script tracks the `pcre_exec` calls in the specified Nginx worker process, and checks whether the compiled regexes being executed is JIT'd or not.
+This script tracks the PCRE compiled regex execution (i.e., the `pcre_exec` calls) in the specified Nginx worker process, and checks whether the compiled regexes being executed is JIT'd or not.

     # assuming the Nginx worker process handling the traffic is 31360.